Tip # 2: Boost your metabolism program

 Do you already eat veggies at breakfast, like spinach in your omelet?
 Good for you!
 But choose to participate anyway.
 Add one or two more veggies.
 You can never overdo vegetables!
 You can also use this tip to practise more variety in your vegetable choices.
 Switch it up frequently: Instead of spinach, have beet greens, chard, or kale in your omelet.
 For your green salads, there are several varieties of lettuce.
 And there are many colours and varieties of onions, like scallions, leeks, chives, and green onions.
 These are just a few examples of food variety.
 I pointed out earlier that each vegetable has different nutrients.
 Having a variety of them ensures you get a wide variety of nutrients – especially those not yet discovered!

 Vegetables are low in 'calories,' low fat, low sugar, but high in fibre, and provide lots of nutrients.
 Few of us eat enough vegetables.
-And this could be one of the reasons for today’s widespread digestive disorders and poor gut health: vegetables are a huge factor in maintaining and encouraging healthy gut microbiota.
-This helps us absorb and produce nutrients.
-And this boosts our immune system and our health in general – including boosting our metabolism.
+And this could be one of the reasons for today’s widespread digestive disorders and poor gut health: vegetables help maintain and encourage healthy gut microbiota.
+This helps us absorb and produce nutrients, as well as strengthen our immune system and our health in general.

 But why at breakfast?

 Why not?
 Vegetables are actually an ideal way to start your day.
-When you are eating, the process of digestion increases your metabolism.
-Low-calorie, low-fat foods like veggies provide a big metabolism boost for little caloric investment.
-That’s why veggies are always encouraged in weight-loss diets.
-In addition, the low-sugar content of vegetables (as opposed to fruit or those sugar-filled breakfast cereals) help lower the risk of an early-morning insulin reaction that some people may experience.
+The low-sugar content of vegetables (as opposed to fruit or those sugar-filled breakfast cereals) help lower the risk of an early-morning insulin reaction that some people may experience.
 This helps avoid any crazy blood sugar consequences (like fatigue and cravings).
 Of course, adding one or two veggies probably won’t reduce this effect if you are eating a typical high-sugar breakfast!
 However, this metabolism-boosting program is also about offering ideas of new habits to try.

 By the way, I’m not saying everyone has 'crazy' blood sugar reactions.
 And I’m also not advising to avoid eating fruit first thing in the morning.
 If you do so right now, don’t stop!
 Just add one or two veggies – because another purpose of this tip is to encourage the habit of eating more vegetables.
 Eating vegetables at an uncommon time for most people (at breakfast) may break the limiting “eat-only-this-at-this-meal” mindset and encourage eating more veggies at every meal.
 It may even inspire you to cut back on all the bacon I hope you aren’t eating every morning.